chandms/chandms.github.io/_pages/about.md

 # Updates

+- **[April 2025]** Our demo on UI based attacks in WebXR has been accepted for presentation at ACM MobiSys 2025.

 - **[April 2025]** Received SIGBED student travel grant from CPS-IoT Week 2025.

 - **[April 2025]** Received Purdue Women in Science Program (WISP) travel grant 2025.